 The pandemic of 2020 will have a long–term impact on the availability of digital and technology skills, which were already in short supply across virtually all industries that are automating their businesses.
-Many jobs increasingly require technically savvy employees from web design to medical imaging to software design and IT troubleshooting.
+Many jobs increasingly require technically savvy personnel from web design to medical imaging to software design and IT troubleshooting.
 Existing staff may need to be trained or reskilled regularly, and today’s early career hires have technical proficiencies that will soon be outdated.
-At the same time, the need for and variety of technology skills are accelerating, while the pipeline of traditional training programs has slowed.
+At the same time, the need for and variety of technology skills are accelerating, while the pipeline of traditional training programmes has slowed.

 “The pandemic revealed a lot of gaps – not just in process and skill set – but also in technology.
 A lot of companies were keeping their businesses going with outdated, antiquated processes and tools.”

 This is where the manufacturing industry is ahead of the curve, having dealt with skilled labour shortages for several years.
 According to Deloitte and the Manufacturing Institute, that industry is facing a skill gap of up to 2 million workers by 2030. iCIMS data finds that downward trend is already significant; since January, manufacturing openings increased 44%, but applications for those openings were down 24%.
 To combat this gap, manufacturers are taking proactive steps to develop their own talent.